 Health Conditions Related to Genetic Changes

-At least 20 CYLD gene mutations have been identified in individuals with Brooke-Spiegler syndrome.
-This condition is characterized by multiple noncancerous (benign) tumors that develop in structures associated with the skin (skin appendages), such as sweat glands and hair follicles.
-People with Brooke-Spiegler syndrome may develop several types of skin appendage tumors, including growths called spiradenomas, trichoepitheliomas, and cylindromas.
-Spiradenomas are tumors of the sweat glands.
-Trichoepitheliomas arise from the hair follicles.
-While previously thought to derive from sweat glands, cylindromas are now generally believed to begin in hair follicles.
+More than 100 mutations in the CYLD gene have been identified in individuals with CYLD cutaneous syndrome.
+This condition is characterized by multiple noncancerous (benign) tumors that develop in structures associated with the skin (skin appendages), such as hair follicles.
+More than one type of skin tumor often develops, including benign growths called cylindromas, spiradenomas, and trichoepitheliomas.
+Cylindromas were previously thought to derive from sweat glands, but they are now generally believed to begin in hair follicles and often appear on the scalp.
+Spiradenomas are related to cylindromas and it is common to find features of both of these benign growths in a single tumor.
+Trichoepitheliomas arise from hair follicles and typically develop on the skin around the nose and upper lip.

-People with Brooke-Spiegler syndrome are born with a mutation in one of the two copies of the CYLD gene in each cell.
-This mutation prevents the cell from making functional CYLD protein from the altered copy of the gene.
-However, enough protein is usually produced from the other, normal copy of the gene to regulate cell growth effectively.
-For tumors to develop, a second mutation or deletion of genetic material involving the other copy of the CYLD gene must occur in certain cells during a person's lifetime.
-These genetic changes are called somatic mutations and are not inherited.
+Most people with CYLD cutaneous syndrome are born with a mutation in one of the two copies of the CYLD gene in each cell.
+This mutation prevents the cell from making functional CYLD enzyme from the altered copy of the gene.
+However, enough enzyme is usually produced from the other, normal copy of the gene to regulate cell growth effectively.
+For tumors to develop, a second mutation that alters or removes (deletes) the normal copy of the CYLD gene must occur.
+The second mutation, called a somatic mutation, occurs during a person's lifetime and is found in only certain cells in the body.

-When both copies of the CYLD gene are mutated in a particular cell, that cell cannot produce any functional CYLD protein.
-The loss of this protein impairs the regulation of nuclear factor-kappa-B, allowing the cell to grow and divide in an uncontrolled way to form a tumor.
-In people with Brooke-Spiegler syndrome, second CYLD mutations typically occur in different types of cells in the skin over an affected person's lifetime, leading to the growth of multiple types of skin appendage tumors.More About This Health Condition
+When both copies of the CYLD gene are mutated, the cell cannot produce any functional CYLD enzyme.
+The loss of this enzyme impairs the regulation of signaling pathways, allowing the cell to grow and divide in an uncontrolled way to form a tumor.
+In people with CYLD cutaneous syndrome, somatic CYLD gene mutations typically occur in multiple types of cells in the skin over an affected person's lifetime, leading to the growth of several types of skin appendage tumors.More About This Health Condition

-Somatic mutations and reduced activity (expression) of the CYLD gene have also been identified in certain cancerous tumors.
-These cancers include multiple myeloma, which starts in cells of the bone marrow, and cancers of the kidney, liver, uterus, and colon.
-These genetic changes likely impair the tumor suppressor function of the CYLD protein, allowing cells to grow and divide in an uncontrolled way and become cancerous.
+Somatic mutations of the CYLD gene have also been found in certain cancers, including cancer of the bone marrow (multiple myeloma), salivary glands, kidneys, liver, colon, or uterus.
+These mutations result in a reduction of CYLD gene activity and likely impairs the tumor suppressor function of the CYLD enzyme, allowing cells to grow and divide in an uncontrolled way and become cancerous.

 Other Names for This Gene